Sep. 14, 2022

 • Brain abscess most commonly arises by hematogenous spread.
 Less frequently, it may occur as a complication of sinusitis, otitis, mastoiditis, or penetrating trauma.
 Brain abscess may be caused by a single agent, but in a minority of cases, it may also be polymicrobial.

 • The classic presentation of brain abscess is headache, fever, and focal neurologic signs.
-In most patients, however, this triad is not found, and presentation is that of a subacutely developing intracerebral mass lesion.
+However, this triad is not present in most patients, and presentation is often that of a subacutely developing intracerebral mass lesion.
 Rapid deterioration may follow intraventricular rupture.

 • The diagnostic procedure of choice for brain abscess is contrast-enhanced MRI.
 CT scan with contrast, although useful, is less sensitive.